Syn-Nine/four-emoji-concepts/README.md

 1. 🐙 🐬 🇦🇮 🕳 - shark gets sucked into extradimensional whirlpool and has to fight off AI robotic octopus empire

+1. 🏍️ ⛓️ 🏟️ 🕳️ - road-rash, but on oval dirt track, with madmax style body armour